LucaMalavolta/PyORBIT/docs/results_interpretation/terminal_output.md

 The code computes the Bayesian Information Criterion (BIC), the Akaike Information Criterion (AIC) and the AIC with a correction for small sample sizes (AIC).
-These values are computed using the medina value of the log-probability / log-likelihood.
+These values are computed using the median value of the log-probability / log-likelihood.
-Formally, these three criteria should be computed using the *log-likelihood*, but I'vee seen several cases where the *log-probability* is used instead.
+Formally, these three criteria should be computed using the *log-likelihood*, but I've seen several cases where the *log-probability* is used instead.
 The appropriate choice is left to the user.

 ```text